 The Big Issue was launched in 1991 by Gordon Roddick and A. John Bird in response to the growing number of rough sleepers on the streets of London.
 The two believed that the key to solving the problem of homelessness lay in helping people to help themselves.
 Vendors buy their magazines with their own money and sell them at their own profit or loss.

-To complement the self-help ethos of The Big Issue Magazine, The Big Issue Foundation was established in 1995 to link vendors with the vital support and services which help them address the issues that led to and have arisen as a result of being homeless.
+To complement the self-help ethos of The Big Issue Magazine, The Big Issue Foundation was established in 1995 to link vendors with the vital support and services which help them address the issues that led to and have arisen as a result of experiencing homelessness.

-Since its creation the Foundation has provided services and referrals to address issues around housing, health, finances, education, employment and personal aspirations.
+Since its creation the Big Issue Foundation has provided services and referrals to address issues around housing, health, finances, education, employment and personal aspirations; helping Big Issue vendors to regain their independence and turn a livelihood into a life.
+In the last decade we have achieved over 40,000 positive outcomes with our vendors alone, life improving steps one and all.